gvwilson/tidynomicon/_en/tidyverse.md

 ## [1041]   NA   NA   NA   NA   NA   NA   NA   NA   NA 0.95 0.95   NA
 ```

-It appears that R has kept the unknown values in order to highlight just how little we know—just how little
+It appears that R has kept the unknown values in order to highlight just how little we know---just how little
 we *can* know.
 More precisely,
 wherever there was an `NA` in the original data